It’s Tatort time

 Watch out for the A-listers

 Every now and then they’ll throw in some real A-listers.
-Till Schweiger and Fahri Yardim are the Hamburg team and have even made some spin off feature length films based on their Tatort characters.
+Till Schweiger and Fahri Yardim are the Hamburg team and have even made some spin-off feature-length films based on their Tatort characters.

-Leave a Reply
+Leave a comment